robertcornet/TUD_AI_driving/documentation/software_setup.md

 [This guide](https://www.jianshu.com/p/375cacb4c0f2) will help you to install a [precompiled ARM version](https://github.com/lhelontra/tensorflow-on-arm/releases) of TensorFlow on your Odroid XU-4.

 ## Remote Access
 You can access your Odroid remotely over the internet.
 If you want to cast the entire screen of the Odroid, you can use [NoMachine](https://www.nomachine.com/).
-Keep in mind that remote access is slower than working on the computer directly; connect to the Odroid over USB/HDMI directly for longer sessions.
+Keep in mind that remote access is slower than working on the computer directly; connect to the Odroid over USB/HDMI directly for longer sessions, or use SSH.

 ## Arduino IDE